 What made you decide to grow coffee?

 Because I like agriculture and a well-grown coffee is a quality product that must be valued.
+At that time, the inception of the internet had just begun, but we didn’t have resources and studies like salesforce to help us start our business.
+It was my knack that cemented the base of the business.
 I have decided to return to the farm to be able to do something for our people despite the market prices.
 I am very passionate about coffee and I have always liked it and I think that I will always like to grow coffee.

 How did you start working with Origin Coffee Lab?